omairnabiel/marvel-api/README.md

 First install all the dependencies with the following command

-- npm install
+`- npm install`

 In order to run the app first you need to have `.env` file.
 Make sure to download it and place it in the root folder of this app (along side package.json)

 To start the server run the following command
-- npm run dev
+`- node ./app.js`

-  OR
+  OR to run in dev environment with nodemon, use the following

-- node ./app.js
+`- npm run dev`

 The server runs on localhost:8080